TimeEval/TimeEval/README.md

    `conda env create --file environment.yml`.
 3. Activate the new environment and install `timeeval` using _setup.py_:
    `python setup.py install`.
+4. If you want to make changes to `timeeval` or run the tests, you need to install the development dependencies from `requirements.dev`:
+   `pip install -r requirements.dev`.

 ## Tests

 Run tests in `./tests/` as follows

 ```bash
 python setup.py test
 ```

 or

 ```bash
 pytest
 ```